Best-Rated Optometrists

 Like other healthcare providers, optometrists provide an essential service.
 And if you wear glasses, regular optometrist appointments are a must to ensure your vision remains 20/20.

-As with all private healthcare, cost is a big factor, and over a quarter (26%) of those in our awards survey say that Value for Money is their biggest concern when rating their choice of optometrist.
+As with all private healthcare, cost is a big factor, and a quarter (25%) of those in our awards survey say that Value for Money is their biggest concern when rating their choice of optometrist.

-However, it’s professional service and advice, that offered only by a professional optometrist, that is the most important factor for optometry consumers: 28% of the 1666 New Zealanders in this year’s survey cite professional service and advice as the most important factor when it comes to rating great satisfaction with their choice of optometrist.
+However, professional service and advice, that offered only by a professional optometrist, is also an important factor for optometry consumers: 24% of the 1501 New Zealanders in this year’s survey cite professional service and advice as the most important factor when it comes to rating great satisfaction with their choice of optometrist.

-Coming in third, general Customer Service is rated No.1 by just under a quarter of respondents (24%).
+This ranks equally with general Customer Service, which is also rated the most important consideration by 24% of respondents.
 This is the type of regular customer service you’d expect from any retail outlet: prompt, courteous service from attentive staff.

 If you’re wondering what’s important when choosing the right optometrist for your needs, here’s the full rundown of what the consumers in our survey say are the main points they consider when rating their optometry choices.